reversemind/karuk/README.md

 Karuk - is intellectual stream processing system
 ===

-Karuk - scalable, distributed system for stream processing / any JVM-based language
+Karuk - intellectual, scalable, distributed system for stream processing / any JVM-based language

 Wiki definition of the word **Karuk**